 The main aim of this report is to present all the results of routine monitoring from the programmes described previously.
 However, it is necessary to carry out some averaging for clarity and to exclude some basic data that may be of use only to those with particular research interests.
 Full details of the additional data are available from the environment agencies and the Food Standards Agency.
-Provisional results of concentrations of radionuclides in food samples collected in the vicinity of nuclear sites in England and Wales are published quarterly through the internet (www.food.gov.uk).
+Provisional results of concentrations of radionuclides in food samples collected in the vicinity of nuclear sites in England and Wales are published quarterly on the Food Standards Agency's website (www.food.gov.uk).

 The main categories of additional data are:

-- Data for individual samples prior to averaging - Uncertainties in measurements - Data for very short-lived radionuclides supported by longerlived parents - Data which are not relevant to a site's discharges for naturally-occurring radionuclides and for artificial radionuclides below detection limits - Measurements conducted as part of the research programme described in Appendix 4 of the main report.
+- Data for individual samples prior to averaging - Uncertainties in measurements - Data for very short-lived radionuclides supported by longer-lived parents - Data which are not relevant to a site's discharges for naturally-occurring radionuclides and for artificial radionuclides below detection limits - Measurements conducted as part of the research programme described in Appendix 4 of the main report.

-Very short-lived radionuclides such as yttrium-90, rhodium-103m, rhodium-106m, barium-137m and protactinium-234m, which are formed by, decay of, respectively, strontium-90, ruthenium-103, ruthenium-106, caesium-137 and thorium-234 are taken into account when calculations of exposure are made.
+Very short-lived radionuclides such as yttrium-90, rhodium-103m, rhodium-106m, barium-137m and protactinium-234m (which are formed by decay of, strontium-90, ruthenium-103, ruthenium-106, caesium-137 and thorium-234, respectively) are taken into account when calculations of exposure are made.
 They are not listed in the tables of results.
 As a first approximation, their concentrations can be taken to be the same as those of their respective parents.